Kapiainen/Lauhdutin/Readme.md

 The button on the left-hand side of the toolbar is for searching for games based on the title.
 Searching uses fuzzy matching, which means that you do not need to input the exact same title as the game you are looking for.
 Titles are instead compared to the input and given a score.
 Using just the initials of a game's title should be enough to place it at the top of the list of results in many cases (e.g. `wtno` for `Wolfenstein: The New Order`).

-- Left-clicking the button searches through all installed games.
+- Left-clicking the button searches through all installed games, besides uninstalled and / or hidden games if pertinent settings are enabled.
 - Middle-clicking the button searches through the current list of games, which might be the result of applying various filters.
 - Right-clicking the button clears all filters and resets the list of games.
 It can also be used to instantly go to the beginning of the list of games.